 - 1. Employees who are called to District PD during the work day shall remain in their classrooms or return to their buildings when no subs are available to cover their classrooms.
 This is to maintain an appropriate learning environment for all students. - 2.
 Seek assignment of available part-time teachers in your building for subbing at the per diem rate. - 3.
 Seek paraprofessional volunteers who are qualified to substitute and hold a substitute permit. - 4.
 Recall "Sub Administrator" back to his/her classroom and reassign their substitute teacher to uncovered classroom within building or within district. - 5.
-Seek available building administrators, Athletic Directors, Assistant Principals, Deans from within the building to cover classrooms. - 6.
 Elementary only: Divide up the classroom that doesn't have a substitute there will also be a mutually agreed upon plan on how this division will occur.
 Class size must remain below or at the contractual limits.